LONNI ALAMEDA | HEAD COACH

 Snider, who has been involved as a coach in softball since 2001, previously assisted in producing three All-Americans at Oklahoma from 2005-06, and played a large role in creating scouting reports as a graduate assistant coach for the Sooners.
 At his alma mater of Centenary, he helped lead the school to two Mid-Con Tournament championships while providing analysis for recruiting, hitting, fielding and putting together chart systems.
 His versatility also included field maintenance and even putting together the team’s highlight videos in 2004 and 2005.

 At Lindsey Wilson College from 2001-03, Snider guided the team to batting averages above .300 every season.
 He was heavily involved in the recruiting process as an assistant coach and oversaw all summer camps.

-“I’m thrilled to help coach at such an established program that is coming off another conference championship and has great things going for it,” Snider added.
-"FSU’s history of softball success was such a motivating factor for me to come here, and I have no doubt that through the hard work of this current coaching staff and our student-athletes, we can take this program to the next level.”
+“I’m thrilled to help coach at such an established program that is coming off another conference championship and has great things going for it,” Snider added when he first came to Tallahassee.
+“FSU’s history of softball success was such a motivating factor for me to come here, and I have no doubt that through the hard work of this current coaching staff and our student-athletes, we can take this program to the next level.”

 Snider is married to his wife, Lauren, who is a native of Bellville, Texas.
-The two have one daughter, Riley (1).
+The two have a daughter, Riley, and a son, Henry.